matn7/CS-Notes/src/main/java/basic_java/README.md

 - BufferedWriter and BufferedReader provide better buffering in addition to basic file writing and reading operations.
 - For example instead reading entire file, we can read file line by line.
 - BufferedWriter class helps writing to a class with better Buffering than FileWriter.
-- BufferedWriter constructor only accept another writer as argument
+- BufferedWriter constructor only accept another writer as argument.

 ```java
 FileWriter fileWriter = new FileWriter("text.txt");